 To continue with our metaphor, learning jazz tunes is the equivalent of us truly being able to speaking in sentences.
 Once you know tunes then you can apply any new musical idea you learn to jazz songs.

-So, the first step should be to spend some time actually learn some jazz tunes.
+So, the first step should be to spend some time actually learning some jazz music.
 A good starter point for any new tune is to just start by learning the melody and the chord changes.

 Jazz Tune Suggestions To Start With

-You can start with tunes like Satin Doll, Blue Bossa, Misty, Autumn Leaves etc. If you need more ideas of beginning jazz tunes I would recommend you read this beginning jazz standards to learn article.
+You can start and learn jazz standards like Satin Doll, Blue Bossa, Misty, Autumn Leaves, All The Things You Are, or Fly Me To The Moon, etc. If you need more ideas of beginning jazz tunes I would recommend you read this beginning jazz standards to learn article.

 You should also check out this discussion of jazz fake books where we discuss some of the best fake books to learn from.

 We’ve discussed this before in our switching to jazz from classical article.
-The fundamental approaches to learning jazz are different than classical.
+The approach you take to play jazz piano is very different than classical.
 All the notes are written out in classical music.
-In jazz some of the notes are written out but alot of the style of jazz music needs to be learned by ear and listening.
+In jazz some of the notes are written out but a lot of the style of jazz music needs to be learned by ear and listening.

 How To Figure Out What You Hear